kivy/python-for-android/README.md

 1. ✓ Copy p4a master to a new 'old_toolchain' branch
 2. ✓ Merge https://github.com/kivy/buildozer/pull/233 so that buildozer
    will pull from this branch
-3. Push a new buildozer version to pypi.
+3. ✓ (thanks tito!)
+Push a new buildozer version to pypi.
 It is important that people will be able to upgrade!
 4. Merge the revamp branch into the master branch (or just replace it...since it's a total rewrite I guess it doesn't need to be a